awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 Labels can be used to tag rules\.
 For example, the `codedeploy-auto-rollback-monitor-enabled`, `codedeploy-ec2-minimum-healthy-hosts-configured`, and `codedeploy-lambda-allatonce-traffic-shift-disabled` managed rules all include the label `CodeDeploy`\.
 You can use labels to help manage, search for, and filter rules\.

 **supportedEvaluationModes**
-The supportedEvaluationModes determines when resources will be evaluated, either prior to or after a resource has been provisioned\.
+The supportedEvaluationModes determines when resources will be evaluated, either before a resource has been deployed or after a resource has been deployed\.
- `DETECTIVE` is used to evaluate resources which have already been provisioned\.
-This allows you to evaluate the configuration settings of your existing resources\. `PROACTIVE` is used to evaluate resources prior to resource provisioning\.
-This allows you to evaluate the configuration settings of your resources before they are created or updated\.
-Proactive evaluation is only available for change\-triggered rules\.
+ `DETECTIVE` is used to evaluate resources which have already been deployed\.
+This allows you to evaluate the configuration settings of your existing resources\. `PROACTIVE` is used to evaluate resources before they have been deployed\.
+This allows you to evaluate whether a set of resource properties, if used to define an AWS resource, would be COMPLIANT or NON\_COMPLIANT given the set of proactive rules that you have in your account in your Region\.
 You can specify the supportedEvaluationModes to `DETECTIVE`, `PROACTIVE`, or both `DETECTIVE` and `PROACTIVE`\.
 You must specify an evaluation mode and this field cannot be remain empty\.
+For more information, see [Evaluation modes](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html#aws-config-rules-evaluation-modes)\.
+For a list of managed rules that support proactive evaluation, see [List of AWS Config Managed Rules by Evaluation Mode](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-evaluation-mode.html)\.
+Proactive rules do not remediate resources that are flagged as NON\_COMPLIANT or prevent them from being deployed\.

 ## Rule structure<a name="evaluate-config_components_logic"></a>

 This section contains information on using the AWS Config Rules Development Kit \(RDK\) and AWS Config Rules Development Kit Library \(RDKlib\)\.
 For more information on the RDK or RDKlib, see the [aws\-config\-rdk ](https://github.com/awslabs/aws-config-rdk) and [aws\-config\-rdklib](https://github.com/awslabs/aws-config-rdklib) GitHub Repositories\.

-### Writing rules<a name="w2aac12c25c19b5"></a>
+### Writing rules<a name="w2aac12c27c19b5"></a>

 #### Prerequisites<a name="rule-logic-prereqs"></a>